Knud Spødervold: Upbringing

-Knud Spødervold was born in Bjerkreim, Rogaland, Norway, to farmer Kittel Gulliksen and Marthe Rasmusdatter Osland.
+Knud Spødervold was born in on the Spødervold farm in the parish of Bjerkreim, Rogaland, Norway, to farmer Kittel Gulliksen and Marthe Rasmusdatter Osland.
 He grew up on the Spødervold farm in Bjerkreim.
 During his childhood he received his education at the ambulatory school of the time.
 He was confirmed by provost Gerhard Henrich Reiner in 1807.
 When he herded sheep in his youth, he carried the Bible and the Augsburg Confession in his backpack.
 He has been described as an autodidact.
 In his youth, Knud is said to have been a teacher in Sirdal for some time.
 In 1813 his father's farm was divided between Spødervold and his brother Michel.

 In 1811, Spødervold was 20 years old and became a soldier in the Vesterlenske Infantry Regiment; due to the tense relations with Sweden, he was first ordered to Larvik.
 During his military service in 1813, Spødervold met priest Wilhelm Andreas Falck who lived on Nøtterøy.